dnbln/cargo-difftests/README.md

 ```rust
 cargo t --profile difftests
 ```

-Refer to the [`testclient`](#cargo-difftests-testclient) section for what you have to keep in mind while writing tests.

 A simple use of the `cargo difftests` now is as follows (in the template repository):